jundalisay/sp/content/en/research/sarkar/guide/chapter-04.md

 The prevention of the discharge of semen by some special measures or prevention of its surplus formation by fasting is ordinarily termed as so-called Brahmacarya.

 For those who are not married, this so-called Brahmacarya (which is really not Brahmacarya) has some meaning, because it reduces the possibility of sexual excitement and thus prevents a discharge which may occur due to excitement while awake, asleep or dreaming.

 This is because when there is no formation of surplus semen, there is no physical desire to waste it.

 Further consideration will, however, show what this so-called Brahmacarya is worth.
 Are the prevention of formation of surplus semen and the loss of surplus semen not one and the same thing?

 All that can be said is that the first alternative is good for the unmarried and the second for the married.

 People who by different suppressive methods seek to prevent the discharge of semen, create a bad reaction on their body and mind.
 Their bodies become rough and lack in lustre.
 A suppression of the sexual desire results in other desires, especially anger, taking a more terrible form.

 In the olden times only the actual meaning of Brahmacarya was accepted.
 Later, when society was dominated by the intelligentsia, the so-called monks, who had taken to complete exploitation, thought that if ordinary citizens were allowed to pursue spiritual practices, they might lose the machinery of exploitation at any moment, of which they were so fond.

 If common people are inspired by spiritual ideals their rationality will grow and grow.
 The monks realized therefore that the people will have to be kept maimed and helpless.
 Fear and inferiority complex will have to be infused in people to exploit them.

 They found that such an exploited mass consisted of ordinary worldly people, most of whom were married.
 If, therefore, the loss of semen was anyhow declared as anti-religious, they would be able to gain their end without difficulty.

-And the result was promptly achieved.
+The result was promptly achieved.

 Ordinary worldly people began to think that they, by leading a married life, had committed a serious wrong, a heinous sin: they had indulged in activities against Brahmacarya.
 The monks observed celibacy and were, therefore, far superior.
 The so-called recluses took advantage of the situation and have, without difficulty, been exploiting the society.

 Whether these recluses in fact are naeśt́hika Brahmacáriis (those who do not waste semen at all) cannot be decided by arguments.
 This can be decided by medical test.
 But it can be said without doubts that many of the so-called monks will not pass this test.